Dinosaur-Park/heyelb/README.md

 Getting started

-  1. edit a yaml file, Service.spec.ports.name and Endpoints.subnets.addresses.ports.name must be the sanme, Endpoints.metadata.annotations.calledSource and Endpoints.metadata.annotations.calledSource.healthCheckType are required.
+  1. edit a yaml file, Service.spec.ports.name and Endpoints.subnets.addresses.ports.name must be the same, Endpoints.metadata.annotations.calledSource and Endpoints.metadata.annotations.calledSource.healthCheckType are required.

   2. Endpoints.metadata.annotations.calledSource.healthCheckType have 3 types, which supports only http, tcp and mysql.